yosuken/MAGRE/README.md

 - pipeline_for_high_sensitive_domain_search  (bundled in this package. https://github.com/yosuken/pipeline_for_high_sensitive_domain_search)

 ## available filters and categories
-Currently, three filters and coresponding six categories were implemented.
+Currently, three filters and coresponding six categories are available.
 Users can choose categories used to remove contigs.
 For details of each category, see the publication (Nishimura and Yoshizawa, bioRxiv, 2021)

 - taxonomy filter (remove taxonomically inconsistent contigs, based on taxonomic assignment of CAT/BAT)
   - taxonomy: remove taxonomically inconsistent contigs based on CAT/BAT result.
 See the original publication for datails.
 - outlier filter (remove outlier contigs in terms of coverage and tetranucleotide composition)
   - coverage: remove outlier of coverage.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
-This category is applied to contigs of <25% of the input genome size.
   - tetranuc: remove outlier of tetranucleotide composition.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
 - mobile element filter (viral contigs detected by virsorter or high sensitive terL gene identification, and circular contigs)
   - virsorter: remove predicted viral contigs based on virsorter result.
 This category is applied to >=3kb contigs.
   - terL: remove predicted viral contigs based on the terL gene detection through pipeline_for_high_sensitive_domain_search.
 This category is applied to <10kb contigs.
   - circular: remove predicted virus or plasmid based on the circular contig detection through ccfind.
-This category is applied to contigs of <25% of the input genome size.

 ## usage
 ```